terra-campaigns/arrival/campaign/arrival/_informationPool.md

 - [ ] #context Olivepia is where the head of the Faletist church sits.
 It is a religious empire with a strong hand on neighbour empires (other empires are vassals)
 - [ ] #strategic **Glasrath: number of undead greatly surpasses the number of alive people (2-to-1), mostly working the mines.
 Singlestrike joins support for Ghuse and population is mostly in full support (about 200 soldiers and guards are supporting).
 If characters haven't noticed yet, they notice now, that people are looking more pale and seem a bit brain drained.**
+- [ ] The world is made of layers atop of layers of ancient civilisations' constructions and infrastructures